Super-futures/animal-spirits/README.md

 I = clip((1 − C_align) + (1 − |C_sync|) + C_lag, 0, 1) / 3
 ```

-Instability is deterritorialisation: breakdown of coupling between expressive and material fields simultaneously across all three dimensions.
+Instability (formerly "stag") is deterritorialisation: breakdown of coupling between expressive and material fields simultaneously across all three dimensions.
 It is not a third regime — it is a condition of the assemblage, present in any regime to varying degrees.

 ### Regime